Last updated on October 9th, 2023

 There are many health benefits of clove:

-The inclusion of cloves in your diet with other antioxidant-rich foods can improve your health.
+Including cloves in your diet with other antioxidant-rich foods can improve your health.

 Also Read: Health Benefits of Beer

 There is a need for thorough and further research about cloves to explain their anti-cancer properties.
-Eugenol is toxic in excess amounts that can impact health, especially liver health significantly.
+Eugenol is toxic in excess amounts that can impact health, especially liver health, significantly.

 Cloves are also known for their anti-diabetic property.
 It is considered to control your blood sugar levels because of the presence of nigericin compounds.
 It helps in reducing insulin resistance and can promote moderate sugar levels.